joshuarrr/jrr-xviii-ii/src/content/profile/profile.md

 layout: blog
 title: Profile
 tldr: >-
-  I‘m a Product Designer in Portland, OR.
+  I’m a Product Designer in Portland, OR.
 I design fun and easy to use websites and apps.
 And I’m nice.
 date: '2018-09-03T12:40:55-07:00'
 preview: >-